Rarotonga Adults-Only Itinerary: 3 Days© CookIslandsPocketGuide.com

 Things to Do in Rarotonga

 If you’re looking for something active, today could be a great day to hit the Cross-Island Trek (weather permitting).
-Alternatively, join an exhilarating quad bike tour or explore the deep with a scuba diving trip.
+Alternatively, join an exhilarating quad bike tour , carve across the lagoon on a jet ski with TVK Watersports, or explore the deep with a scuba diving trip.
 All of the above are highly likely to be free of squabbling children!

 For more details on all of these activities and more, check out the 10 Adults-Only Activities on Rarotonga.